I am always thinking about something…

 But most of us do not usually know how **true** this is.
 Let’s briefly explore this from three biological perspectives, sex cells/reproduction, genes, and neurons (and associated cells).
 I guarantee that you will be astonished.

 Sex cells/reproduction.
 On average, a woman ovulates between 300-400 eggs in her lifetime, and under normal circumstances, only one is “released” per month.
-In fact, women usually start with many more eggs during development, but to make a conservative estimate, let’s say that the probability of a particular egg to be available to make a baby each month is about 1/400.
+In fact, women usually start with many more eggs during development, the actual number of potentially “fertile” eggs in a normal woman is close to 3,000 (this fact will change the upcoming calculations a little), but to make a conservative estimate, let’s say that the probability of a particular egg to be available to make a baby each month is about 1/400.

 When you were conceived, an average of 200 million sperm (the exact number depends on many factors) competed to be the one that fertilizes the one egg in your mom’s womb.
 Therefore, “spermwise”, we are taking about a chance of approximately 1/200,000,000.